 More Lessons for Grade 9 Math

-Videos, worksheets, games and activities to help Geometry students learn how to construct the altitude of a triangle.
+Videos, solutions, examples, worksheets, games and activities to help Geometry students learn how to construct the altitude of a triangle.

-This video looks at drawing altitude lines in acute, right and obtuse triangles.
-3 altitude lines intersect at a common point called the orthocentre.
+Three altitude lines intersect at a common point called the orthocenter.

 Constructing an altitude inside of the triangle